• Date

 Workshops and Fields Trips - TBC

-The workshops and site visits are separately ticketed events.
-It is possible to do either a workshop or the site visits, or both.
+The workshop and site visits are separately ticketed events.
+It is possible to do either the workshop or the site visits, or both.

 Day One